What is SIP account?

 The KYC process is the first step towards investing in mutual funds.
 It is usually a one time process wherein your personal details are verified by an Agency.
 Post this, you can start investing in any fund.

 The KYC Registration Agency(KRA) will verify your name, address, office address, etc. This is mandatory for all investors.
-Below are the required details that need to be submitted/uploaded on the KYC portal:
+Following are the required details that need to be submitted/uploaded on the KYC portal:

 - PAN Card